lFiziXl/retro-aio-thermalright-hypervision-360/README.md

 │   └── telemetry.rs # Sysfs / nvidia-smi / sysinfo hardware polling
 └── install.sh       # One-line automated setup
 🙏 Credits
-USB Protocol Reverse-Engineering: Huge thanks to [ВСТАВЬ ИМЯ АВТОРА ТУТ] ([Link to their GitHub](ВСТАВЬ ССЫЛКУ ТУТ)) for originally reverse-engineering the USBLCDNew raw-bulk protocol.
+USB Protocol Reverse-Engineering: Huge thanks to Lexonight1 (Link to their GitHub) for originally reverse-engineering the USBLCDNew raw-bulk protocol.
 Without their groundwork, this panel would just be an expensive paperweight.

 Built with standard-setting Rust crates: rusb, sysinfo, image, imageproc, ab_glyph, and sys-locale.